JackKenney/cpp-env/README.md

 * VSCode 1.49.0
 * vcpkg 2020.06.15

-`vcpkg` is a powerful library manager for C++ that will make it easy to install and add libraries to your C++ projects.
+`vcpkg` is a library manager for C++ that will make it easy to install and add libraries to your C++ projects.
 You can find it [here](https://github.com/Microsoft/vcpkg).

 ## Prerequisites